-Standards for Student Social Conduct: Core Values and Behavioral Expectations Students and faculty each have responsibility for maintaining an appropriate learning environment.
-Students who fail to adhere to such behavioral standards may be subject to discipline.
+Standards for Student Social Conduct: Core Values and Behavioral Expectations discipline.
 Faculty have the professional responsibility to treat all students with understanding, dignity, and respect, to guide classroom discussion and to set reasonable limits on the manner in which they and their students' express opinions.
 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, language, sexual orientation, gender variance, and nationalities.
 For further information, please see the link below to the University Standards for Social Conduct.
 The Program adheres to this code of conduct.